wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Yeah, I would say life is--life is matter's attempt to participate in consciousness.

-JC:

-Then you find, you know, basic matter as also being consciousness than

-like the floor, my door. a cup ....
+JC: Then you find, you know, basic matter as also being consciousness than like the floor, my door, a cup....

-oil: lJ(11111111 • ••• Yeah, but in a much less participatory way than you or I.
+DR: Ummm....
+Yeah, but in a much less participatory way than you or I.

 yeah, a much more passive form of consciousness.